Zwichan/git-Lazarus-pascal-ffmpeg-experiments/05-simplest-SDL/README.md

 With SDL2 I can reach 140 fps on i7 2600K with Radeon 570.
 The fastest of all experiments.
 This code is just to show you what I have come up with after searching and experimenting.
 I am no expert in this field, it just might help you along...
+Now including demonstration of av_log_set_callback to log the ffmpeg messages inside the API GUI application (I tried piping of stdout and stderr, did not work...)

 Clear from this: SDL is the simplest and fastest...